ReVanced/revanced-patches-template/docs/2_skeleton.md

                     return v0
                 """
         )

-        return PatchResultSuccess()
     }
 }
 ```

 ## 🔎 Dissecting the example patch

-Lets start with understanding, how a patch is structured.
+Let's start with understanding, how a patch is structured.
 A patch is mainly built out of three components:

 1. 📝 Patch annotations